zenjieli/Panda-LLM/readme.md

 conda install -y -c "nvidia/label/cuda-12.1.1" cuda-runtime
 ```
 * Install the packages in requirements.txt
-* Create a soft link to the model directory
+* Create a symbolic link `weights` to the model directory

 ## models